 There is nothing humane about suffering and killing.
 Ever.

 Editor’s Note: Suffering and death is inhumane, regardless of spin, definition, solicitous rhetoric, silly images, or fluffy music.
 Please don’t fool yourself, the only beneficiary to “humane” monikers are humans, who praise themselves with self-congratulatory righteousness while raising a fork of death to their mouths.
 And while that may seem critical, what other response could be considered appropriate while billions of animals suffer unimaginable horror?
 An animal used is an animal abused, the pain and exploitation exists even if you close your mind and believe frivolous ads boasting pastoral scenes of frolicking, joyous animals who live long lives in comfort and die peacefully in their sleep.
 This is false, sixty BILLION animals are murdered every year.
 They suffer.
 They feel pain.
 They experience fear.
 They are slaughtered.
 And that can NEVER be humane.
-SR
+SRL

 Please watch the slideshow, following which is the “Silencing the Lambs” statement and response from James LaVeck and Humane Myth.